browserengineering/book/book/scripts.md

 next: security
 ...

-Form-based web applications, like [last chapter's guest book](forms.md), reload the page every time the user does anything.
-They fell out of favor in the early 2000s; what took their place are JavaScript-enhanced web applications, which can respond to user input and update pages without reloads.
-Let's add support for that to our toy browser.
+The first web applications were like [last chapter's guest book](forms.md) with the server generating new web pages for every user action.
+But in the early 2000s, JavaScript-enhanced web applications, which can update pages dynamically and respond immediately to user actions, took their place.
+Let's add support for this key web application technology to our toy browser.

 Installing DukPy
 ================